top of page

 These additions turn the umbrella into a responsive surface—a hybrid of industrial design, wearable tech, and folding architecture.

 With first Founder Edition units expected in 2026, Ori represents a rare moment when a century-old everyday object is reimagined not as a novelty, but as a new category of personal weather device.
+This innovation invites us to consider how we interact with everyday items.
+What if our umbrellas could do more than just shield us from rain?

 Written by Otávio Santiago, a designer shaping narratives through motion, graphics, and 3D form.
 His approach merges emotion and precision to craft timeless visual identities and experiences.